pytorch/rl/docs/source/reference/envs.rst

 dm-control, dm-lab, model-based environments as well as custom environments.
 The goal is to be able to swap environments in an experiment with little or no effort, even if these environments are simulated using different libraries.
+TorchRL offers some out-of-the-box environment wrappers under :obj:`torchrl.envs.libs`, which we hope are easily imitated for other libraries.
 The parent class :obj:`EnvBase` is a :obj:`torch.nn.Module` subclass that implements the typical environment methods using :obj:`TensorDict` instances.
 This allows this class to be generic and to handle an arbitrary number of input and outputs, as well as